pocomane/brewed-in-the-apocalypse/bita.md

 Such moves gives to the protagonists a list of questions to choose from.
-If they ask something not in the list, the scenarist should still give any details the character can know, as the __Describe some details__ prescribed.
+If they ask something not in the list, the scenarist should still give any details the character can know.
 Then the scenarist should highlight that the question is not one in the list, so the protagonists can still ask one of them.